kanpov/Utopia/README.md

 To access the Agile Board (roadmap), you will need to log in your YouTrack account.
 The project's Knowledge Base isn't available yet because it's still work-in-progress.

+### Access limitations

+My YouTrack plan is limited to 10 users, so sometimes the YouTrack page is overloaded.

 # Code

 The code is written in Java 16 (AdoptOpenJDK 16).